AnoushkaTripathi/VSD_SQUADRON_MINI_RISCV_RESEARCH_INTERNSHIP/README.md

 ![image](https://github.com/user-attachments/assets/53f07cec-0207-4d36-8502-c7a5b6d40cdd)
 ## Key Aspects of BNNs

-### Real-valued weights for optimizers
+### Real-valued Weights for Optimizers
-For optimizers to work, you need real-valued weights, so they’re accumulated in real-valued variables.
-Even though we use binarized weights/activations, we use real-valued weights for optimization.
+Although BNNs use binarized weights and activations during training, real-valued weights are still necessary for optimizers to function effectively.
+These real-valued weights are accumulated in real-valued variables, enabling the optimization process.

 ### Saturated Straight-Through Estimator (STE)
-When using deterministic or stochastic functions for binarization, the derivative of these functions is zero, which makes the whole gradient zero.
-Saturated STE substitutes the derivative of the signum function with 1 when \( x \leq 1 \), effectively canceling out the gradient when \( x \) is too large.
+When using deterministic or stochastic functions for binarization, their derivatives are zero, resulting in zero gradients.
+To address this, the Saturated STE substitutes the derivative of the signum function with 1 when \( x \leq 1 \), effectively preventing the gradient from vanishing when \( x \) is too large.

 ### Shift-based Batch Normalization and AdaMax Optimization
-BNNs use shift-based methods as alternatives to regular BatchNormalization and Adamax optimization to save time by using bitwise operations.
-The BNN paper claims no accuracy loss when replacing Batch Normalization and Adam optimizer with shift-based Batch Normalization and shift-based Adam optimizer.
+BNNs utilize shift-based methods as alternatives to conventional Batch Normalization and AdaMax optimization.
+These methods leverage bitwise operations to save time.
+The BNN paper asserts that replacing Batch Normalization and the Adam optimizer with shift-based Batch Normalization and shift-based Adam optimizer does not result in accuracy loss.

-### Speeding up the Training
+### Speeding Up the Training
-The BNN paper introduced methods to speed up the GPU implementation of BNNs, increasing time efficiency even more than using cuBLAS.
-One such method is SWAR (Single Instruction, Multiple Data Within a Register), which concatenates 32-binary variables to 32-bit registers, allowing evaluation of these 32 connections in just 6 clock cycles on an Nvidia GPU.
-This results in a theoretical speed improvement of \( \frac{32}{6} = 5.3 \) times.
+The BNN paper introduced techniques to further accelerate GPU implementations of BNNs, achieving greater efficiency than using cuBLAS.
+One notable technique is SWAR (Single Instruction, Multiple Data Within a Register), which concatenates 32 binary variables into 32-bit registers.
+This allows 32 connections to be evaluated in just 6 clock cycles on an Nvidia GPU, resulting in a theoretical speed improvement of \( \frac{32}{6} = 5.3 \) times.

 ## Performance Stats
 ![image](https://github.com/user-attachments/assets/e24eb032-c586-41cf-9f13-090c0e2fcc62)